What is a Fund Administrator?

 - Preparation and audit of financial statements

-A common denominator for almost all investment pools is calculating the net asset value.
-As a fund accountant, a fund administrator will verify assets, update market prices, and post income and expenses of the fund.
+A common denominator for almost all investment pools is calculating the NAV.
+As a fund accountant, an administrator verifies assets, update market prices, and post income and expenses of the fund.
 Investment securities prices are usually updated each business day, as are operating expenses and investment income.

 Funds are usually audited annually, and many are required to file period financial statements.
-Financial reporting is, therefore, a vital component of the fund administration services.
+Therefore, Financial reporting is a vital component of fund administration.

 Catering to Different Fund Structures

-There are several different collective investment structures requiring the expertise of a fund administrator.
-These include:
+There are several different collective investment structures that require the expertise of a fund administrator.

 As one of the top fund administrators in the country, Nottingham understands the divergent complexities between each class.
 For example, hedge fund administrators perform different services to a private equity fund administrator.
 There is no static mutual fund accounting definition or hedge fund administrator definition, for instance.
 A mutual fund administrator will complete different tasks depending on the requirements of the investment manager.